Christianity and Art

 Museums of Christian and religious art worldwide

-List of museums that specialize in the work of one or more artists who are/were Christians or in religious art
+List of museums that specialize in the work of one or more artists who are/were Christians or in Christian or religious art

 - Museum for old and contemporary art, Benedictine monastery Admont, www.stiftadmont.at (D, E)